Sporting Chance Clinic

-As many PDPA members will be aware, Sporting Chance, represented by CEO Colin Bland and their PDPA representative Alex, have now twice been invited by Peter Manley and Alan Warriner-Little of the PDPA to present a seminar to its membership at the Metrodome in Barnsley.
+As many PDPA members will be aware, Sporting Chance, represented by CEO Colin Bland and their PDPA representative Alex, have now thrice been invited by Peter Manley and Alan Warriner-Little of the PDPA to present a seminar to its membership at the Metrodome in Barnsley.

 The seminars are designed to give the opportunity for PDPA members to gain a better understanding of some of the issues that affect professional sportsmen and women with regards to emotional wellbeing and addiction and an overview of the support provided by Sporting Chance that is currently available to all PDPA members.

 Following an introductions by Colin Bland, who provided a brief history of Sporting Chance as a charity and the range of services it offers, PDPA members listened to the personal stories of three guest speakers, all current or former professional sportsmen with their own experience of addiction or mental health issues.

 Former Arsenal and Celtic striker John Hartson talked of his problematic relationship with gambling and the emotional lows he suffered prior to seeking help over five years ago.
 John was followed by current Warrington rugby league player Ben Harrison who eloquently described his addiction to prescription drugs and his subsequent recovery instigated by his call to Sporting Chance.
 The final guest speaker, former Burnley centre back and chairman of the PFA Clarke Carlisle, recounted his own personal experience of his struggles with depression throughout his life, his well-documented suicide attempt two years ago and the help he has received through Sporting Chance to overcome his illness.